+Flies and other insects can be a real nuisance.
 But what effect do they have on our horses?
 No exposed flesh is safe with such a population of infection transmitting insects, and the bite of a horse fly can be extremely painful.
-In fact, my horse Elfine was bitten by something last week right on a tigger point of her biceps brachii muscle, causing so much pain that her movement was inhibited.
+In fact, my horse Elfine was once bitten by something right on a tigger point of her biceps brachii muscle, causing so much pain that her movement was inhibited.
 She went lame for 2 days.

 They are also extremely annoying.
 For us, this means a lot of hand waving to swat them away, but for our horses, it can mean huge increases of muscular contractions whilst they twitch to remove them.
 Beneath the skin of the ventral abdomen of the horse is a thin sheet of muscle called the panniculus carnosus.
 The panniculus carnosus has muscle fibres which extend into the skin creating that generalised twitch response noticable when flies land anywhere on their under carriage.
 Of course, most of the muscles elsewhere on the horse's body can respond with a localised twitch response but the panniculus is especially sensitive.
 The muscle itself actually extends into the area where we position the girth of the saddle but also where we use our legs.